-"Delaware's economic future depends on early investment in its youngest citizens," said NIEER Director Steve Barnett.
-"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in Delaware communities," he said.
+"Massachusetts' economic future depends on early investment in our kids," said NIEER Director Steve Barnett.
+"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in their communities.
+We've seen some worrisome setbacks for early education progressing over the years in Massachusetts, and the state needs to do more.
+Your kids, their families, and your state depend on it."

-The State of Preschool report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
-For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies, which reveals that Delaware does not offer sufficient support for dual language learners.
-The state also does not require that pre-K teachers have salary parity with K-3 educators.
+The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
+For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies, which reveal Massachusetts reports having a variety of policies to support pre-K teachers, but their salaries still fall significantly below those of their K-12 counterparts in public schools while state pre-K teachers in private providers are paid \$40,000 less than K-12 teachers.
+Onefourth of Massachusetts' preschoolers are considered to be DLL, and 2,000 of these children, or 6 percent were enrolled in state pre-K programs.
+Pre-K teachers are required to possess qualifications enabling them to work with DLL students and multiple policies are in place to support DLL children and their teachers.

-The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
+The report finds that total state spending on pre-K programs across the nation increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
 The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.